nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Macro Command

-![Structure of the Macro Component](images/MacroClassDiagram.png) TODO short 1 2 paragraphs + seq diagram here
+![Structure of the Macro Component](images/MacroClassDiagram.png)

-TODO description of class diagram

-Parsing
+As with the other class diagram for the *Logic* component above, we omit some details in the above diagram for clarity.

+There are two 'parts' to the macro component:

+1. The creation of the macro object itself (e.g. running `macro test a; add -n \a breakfast -c 100`).
+2. The execution of the macro object (e.g. running `test -a tau sar pau`).

+The creation of the macro object is straightforward as we defer most of the heavy lifting to during the execution of the macro.

+#### A more complete picture of the parsing process

+We only described parsing and execution of primitive commands in the section above.
+A short description of the process including the parsing of macros is as follows:

-1. If command word is `macro`, return a `NewMacroCommand`
+1. If command word is `macro`, return a `NewMacroCommand` (which will create a new `macro` when executed).
-2. Else if command word is an existing macro, call that macro instance's `toCommandExecutable` method and return that.
+2. Else if command word is an existing macro, call that macro object's `toCommandExecutable` method and return that.
 3. Else hand over to primitive command parser.

-Execution
+#### Execution of macros

-1. regex susbtitute
+Here we detail what exactly happens in each macro's `toCommandExecutable` object.
+Throughout this section, we will use the following macro as an example: `macro test a;add -n \a breakfast 200`.

+1. Parameters supplied by the user are substituted into the macro's lines.
+For the example if the user enters `test -a rice`, `rice` will be substituted into the `\a` part of `add -n \a breakfast 200` to obtain `add -n rice breakfast 200`;
-2. pass list of strings to primitive command parser to get a list of commands. if a parse exception happens this stops and exception is shown to user.
+2. Pass the list of strings to a new instance of `PrimitiveCommandParser` to get a list of `Command`s.
+If a `ParseException` occurs, we recast it as a `CommandException` and re-throw it.
-3. return a lambda that executes all these commands in sequence, concatenates all their messages and shows it to the user. if a command exception occurs at any time, that exception is shown to the user along with: commands that have executed successfully, and commands that have yet to be executed.
+3. Execute all these `Command`s in sequence, and return a new `CommandResult` created from concatenating the respective `CommandResults` returned by the `Command`s.
+If a `CommandException` occurs in this sequence, that exception is thrown with the added message listing the commands that have executed successfully, and commands that have yet to be executed.

 ![Sequence diagram for macro](images/MacroSequenceDiagram.png)

-Considerations
+#### Additional considerations for this implementation
- - alternatively could have done the parsing/compiling on creation of the macro so we don't need a parser during execution, but the implementation is considerably more involved.
+Alternatively could have done the parsing/compiling on creation of the macro so we don't need to use another parser during execution.
+That is, each macro instance could contain its own `ParameterSet` which could then be used by its callee functions.
+This implementation is considerably more involved hence we proceeded with the current implementation.

 --------------------------------------------------------------------------------------------------------------------